 *To become proficient at crocheting the basics it will take 1-3 months, depending on how much time you spend practicing.
 To become proficient with some more advanced projects, give yourself 6 months of consistent practice.

 Consistency is key.
 Pick up your hook every day and practice something.
 This includes just repeatedly chaining long rows to improve your tension.
 One nice thing about crochet is unless you cut your yarn, you can keep pulling your work out and reusing the same yarn!
 Perfect to save money while learning!

-Chose a yarn and hook that are easy to work with.
+Choose a yarn and hook that are easy to work with.
 A basic aluminum medium-sized (H-5.0 mm or I-5.5 mm) hook is a great place to start.
 Acrylic yarn is a good option as well because it will glide over the hook well and not have “extra stuff” in the way (think-frilly yarn with strings sticking out).
-Also, a lighter colored yarn makes it easier to see the spaces in your stitches
+Also, a light-colored yarn makes it easier to see the spaces in your stitches.

 Make crochet swatches.
-Just choose a number of stitches across and a number of rows, it can be small.
-Crochet that for the stitch you are working on.
+Just choose a number of stitches across and a number of rows; it can be small.
+Crochet one stitch for that size of swatch.
 Take a picture.
 Frog it (rip it out).
 Do it again.
-This way you don’t waste yarn and you can compare your work as you go and see your swatches become more consistent.
+This way, you don’t waste yarn, and you can compare your work as you go and see your swatches become more consistent.

 **This tip is not just for beginners!
 I also recommend this whenever you learn a new stitch!
 I just did this for a Celtic Weave Stitch based on this YouTube tutorial.

 Relax!
 This is true for learning any new skill, but in crochet, it is even more important!
 If you are tense, your stitch tension will be off (most likely too tight), and it will actually make it WAY harder to crochet.
 If your stitches are too tight, you can’t find where to put your hook as easily!